smartnuance/blog/src/data/blog/golang-error-handling/index.md

 	OR (a different error description, some fallback result)
 ```

-Golang has multiple return values and the convention is to return an `error` as
+Go has multiple return values and the convention is to return an `error` as
 the _last_ value that describes the error by incorporating more information like
 an error message or an error code into a struct that implements the error
 interface: